zaiisao/Documentation/en/Interactive Broadcast/dashboard_user_guide.md

 Different roles have different permissions:

 - **Administrator** can view the usage, Agora Analytics, projects, and manage the projects.
-- **Product Manager** or **Operation Manager** can only view the usage.
+- **Product Manager** and **Operation Manager** can only view the usage.
-- **Customer Support** or **Maintenance Manager** can only view Agora Analytics.
+- **Customer Support** and **Maintenance Manager** can only view Agora Analytics.
 - **Engineer** can view Agora Analytics, projects, and manage projects.

-You can also customize roles under **Customized**.
+You can also create custom roles under **Customized**.
 ## Submit and Track a Ticket

 If you have any questions about Agora's products, you can:

-1. Click on **Support > Submit Ticket** at the top of the navigation menu and type in your question or keywords to see if the question has been answered.
+1. Click on **Support > Submit Ticket** at the top of the navigation menu to go to **Agora Customer Service Center**.
-2. If you cannot find your answer, select a category and submit a ticket to Agora customer support.
-3. Click on **Support > View Ticket** to track the status of your ticket.

 ![](https://web-cdn.agora.io/docs-files/1543913838952)
+2. Type in your question or keywords to see if the question has been answered.
+3. If you cannot find your answer, select a category and submit a ticket to Agora customer support.
+4. Click on **Support > View Ticket** to track the status of your ticket.

 ## Use RESTful APIs